geetarista/geetarista.github.io/_posts/2014-09-09-javascript-automation-in-os-x-yosemite.md

 set bounds of first window to nb
 {% endhighlight %}

-And here is the new version in JavaScript:
+And here is the same script rewritten in JavaScript:

 {% highlight javascript %}
 finder = Application("Finder")